SISE-Web-Development-Environments/208243220_307885236/README.md

    We added music of cookie monster.
    By clicking the logo of the music on the left side of the game the music stops, by clicking again the music plays again.

+  Password:
+   We added an eye sign so when moving the mouse over it, the user can see the password.

 Functionality that we choose to add:

  1.Each monster is in different color, and has different points to loose.